 - Inspect the depth of the river water for safety.
 If the water is too shallow, you may need to find something else to do!
 If it is too deep, tell your kids that you are uncomfortable with this daredevil stunt and prohibit them from doing it.

-- Make sure you, another adult, or older kids are always in the river to assist the daredevils who swing off the rope should they need help once they are in the water.
+- Make sure you, another adult, or older kids are always in the river to assist the daredevils who swing off the rope, should they need help once they are in the water.

 Summary

-If you were encouraged by this post, I invite you to check out my FREE Self-Sufficiency Academy for fun free printables, planners, and charts.
+If you were encouraged by this post, I invite you to check out my FREE Printables Page for fun free printables, planners, and charts.

-ENTER MY FREE SELF-SUFFICIENCY ACADEMY HERE
+ENTER MY FREE Printables Page HERE

 Why Archery for Kids Teaches a Growth Mindset